aleksei-berezkin/typique/README.md

 ### Classnames refactoring (planned)

 Because classnames remain constants in the source code, they may get inconsistent as the project grows.
-Typique provides tools for automated detection and fixing of inconsistent classnames.
-See the [Composing Class Names](./docs/ComposingClassNames.md) guide.
+Tools for project-wide classnames refactoring are planned.

 ## The library name